Teaching, discipleship and the Christian lifestyle...

 Why not read one of our Challenge newsletters and be encouraged!

 Barratt Ministries Radio Station offers 24/7 discipleship teaching.
-For more information click here.
+For more information and to find out how you can stream to your mobile phone click here.

 Check out Maurice's latest book, the final in the series of 6,000 years of Babylon!